fluentpython/example-code-2e/18-context-mngr/lispy/README.md

 These files include all the
 [`lis_tests` suite](https://github.com/norvig/pytudes/blob/60168bce8cdfacf57c92a5b2979f0b2e95367753/py/lispytest.py#L5)
 from `original/lispytest.py`,
-and individual tests for each expression and special form handled by `evaluate`.
+and separate tests for each expression and special form handled by `evaluate`.

 ## Provenance, Copyright and License